okx/KIPs/docs/draft/OIP-24.md

 #### a.
 Account management component

-The component is responsible for creating account and getting account info, etc.
+The component is responsible for creating account and getting account info, etc

 #### b.
 Fair value component

-The component is responsible for getting lasteast information and calculating fair value and market state
+The component is responsible for getting latest information and calculating fair value / market state

 #### c.
 Quote component